microsoft/component-detection/docs/detectors/go.md

 - Go detection will fallback if no Go v1.11+ is present.

-- Prior to 1.17, the nature of `go.sum` containing references for all dependencies, including historical, no-longer-needed dependencies; the fallback strategy can result in over detection.
+- (Prior to Go 1.17) Due to the nature of `go.sum` containing references for all dependencies, including historical, no-longer-needed dependencies; the fallback strategy can result in over detection.
 Executing [go mod tidy](https://go.dev/ref/mod#go-mod-tidy) before detection via the fallback strategy is encouraged.